Skip to the main content.

 There are a variety of reasons that cause programs to fail.
 This can include:

-• Projects not being clearly defined at the executive level
+• Projects are not being clearly defined at the executive level

-• Project implementation plans not developed within the team environment
+• Project implementation plans were not developed within the team environment

 • Insufficient time allotted to planning and systems engineering